YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxE<sub>CCT</sub>

-**SPAGxE<sub>CCT</sub> is a G×E analysis framework designed to handle a wide range of complex traits with intricate structures, including time-to-event, ordinal categorical, binary, quantitative, longitudinal, and other complex traits.** The framework involves two main steps:
+**SPAGxE<sub>CCT</sub> is a G×E analysis framework designed for a wide range of complex traits with intricate structures, including time-to-event, ordinal categorical, binary, quantitative, longitudinal, and other complex traits.** The framework involves two main steps:

 - Step 1: SPAGxE<sub>CCT</sub> fits a covariates-only model to calculate model residuals.
 These covariates include, but are not limited to, confounding factors such as age, gender, SNP-derived principal components (PCs), and environmental factors.
 The specifics of the model and residuals vary depending on the trait type.
 Since the covariates-only model is genotype-independent, it only needs to be fitted once across a genome-wide analysis.